Topper Girl – Kashish’s Journey From Being A School Dropout To Topping Her Class

 That is when she became acquainted with the CRY project Mahila Janadhikar Samiti (MJAS) and their work on children’s rights in her village.
 Mamta decided to participate in the initial group sessions being conducted for adolescent girls and was encouraged to take up the sport as a part of MJAS’s life skills program.

-She went on to form the MJAS girls' football team and won many accolades across multiple tournaments including the 'Sports for Change' tournament organized by HCL Foundation as well as the state level sports festival conducted by the Rajasthan Government.
+She went on to form the MJAS girls' football team and won many accolades across multiple tournaments including the 'Sports for Change' tournament organised by HCL Foundation as well as the state-level sports festival conducted by the Rajasthan Government.

 But while her talent in football was earning her recognition, her father wasn’t thrilled with the idea of a girl taking up a male-dominated sport like football.
 Her community raised concerns about girls playing in shorts and her team was often harassed during practice sessions by those who wanted them to stop playing.